gimelbrantlab/ASE/GenomePreparation.md

 For alignment:

-3. Reference fasta should be indexed with samtools.
+3. Reference fasta should be indexed with STAR.

 For regions selecting: